evelynasmith/BrockLibraryNowandThen/pages/about.md

 # About The Gallery
-Brock Library Now and Then is our way of celebrating Brock University's Six Decades.
+Brock Library Now and Then is our way of celebrating Brock University's six decades.
 Take a walk around the James A. Gibson Library and the Map, Data, GIS Library and view photos of students and spaces over the years.